tylertian123/ryver-latexbot/usage_guide.md

 However, the game itself doesn't implement any rules, such as turns, etc.
 It only provides a scoreboard, so moderation is required if you want an organized game.

+Since LaTeX Bot v0.6.0, trivia games are no longer global and are now chat-local.
+This means you can have two different games at the same time, as long as they're in different chats.
-All trivia games are global, and there can only ever be one trivia game at a time.
+(This includes forums, teams and private messages.)
+However, there can only be one trivia game per chat.

 The `trivia` command can be used to play trivia, and it has a few sub-commands used to manipulate the game.